-In a recent GM video about Rules that could or should be changed, most replies were in favour of free relief because of the unfairness of it all.
-But when the same question was posed on the Golf Monthly website forum, it was a different story.
-About 75% of the comments were along the lines of ‘no relief and just get on with it’.
+When the question was posed on the Golf Monthly website forum, about 75% of the comments were along the lines of ‘no relief and just get on with it’.

 We recently ran the topic as a debate in the magazine too, with me taking the ‘no’ side and my colleague, Fergus Bisset, pleading the case for free relief from divots…

 Should You Get Free Relief From Fairway Divots?